dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 | Pandas                   | 20.4     |
 | Pandas (manual pushdown) | 3.95     |

 We see that for this more complex query the slight difference in performance between running over a Pandas DataFrame and a Parquet file vanishes, and the DataMiner timings become extremely similar to the timings we saw before.
-The added Parquet read again increases the necessity of manually performing optimizations on the Pandas code, which is not required at all when running SQL in DuckDB.
+The added Parquet read again increases the necessity of manually performing optimizations on the Pandas code, which is not required at all when running SQL in dataminer.